GiacomoMazz/LEAF_Semantic_Prompt_Search/README.md

 6. **MiniLM and BGE-small were close in final performance.**
    BGE-small achieved the best full-pipeline score, but MiniLM remained competitive.

+7. **Reranking improved quality but increased latency.**
+   The latency measurements show the runtime cost of cross-encoder reranking.
+This makes the final system evaluation a quality-efficiency tradeoff rather than only a relevance comparison.

 ---